 Momentum is a powerful thing and helping your affiliates make their first sale can be all it takes to catapult them into becoming thriving members of your team.

 This can be as simple as guiding them to the right products for their audiences, giving them trendy creatives, or offering marketing suggestions for first-time affiliates.
 If there are certain products that convert particularly well, let them know!

-If you can, you could even send your affiliates success stories to give them good examples to follow; Illustrating some promotional techniques or strategies that have worked for you or others in the past helps to give them a head start!
+You could even send your affiliates success stories to give them good examples to follow, illustrating some promotional techniques or strategies that have worked for you or others in the past helps to give them a head start!

 Whether you oversee everything yourself or you have an affiliate manager, make sure your affiliates know who they should talk to if they have questions or concerns, and make it as easy as possible for them to get in touch.